Salvador Pacetti and Paulo Virgínio road

-The SP-171 is a route of Brazil, under the jurisdiction of the state of São Paulo, connecting the Paraíba Valley to the northern coast of São Paulo and the southern lowlands of Rio de Janeiro.
-It has two official names: “Rodovia Paulo Virgínio” road (from km 0 to km 47) and “Rodovia Salvador Pacetti” road (from km 47 to km 70).
+The SP-171 is a State road in Brazil and is under the jurisdiction of the state of São Paulo, connecting the Paraíba Valley to the northern coast of São Paulo and the southern lowlands of Rio de Janeiro.
+It has two official names: Paulo Virgínio road (from km 0 to km 47) and Vice-mayor Salvador Pacetti road (from km 47 to km 70).
+In 70 kilometers of extension, the SP-171 connects the Via Dutra (BR-116), in Guaratinguetá (SP), to the center of the municipality of Cunha (SP) and the Via Rio-Santos (BR-101), in Paraty (RJ), through its Fluminense extension (stretching for another 21 kilometers) as RJ-165.

-With an extension of seventy kilometers, the SP-171 connects the Via Dutra (Interstate BR-116), in Guaratinguetá (SP), to the Cunha downtown (SP) and to the Via Rio-Santos (Interstate BR-101) in Paraty (RJ), through its Fluminense extension (extending for another twenty-one kilometers) as the route RJ-165.
-After the inauguration of the “Estrada Comendador Antônio Cônti” road (as the RJ-165 is officially known) in 2017, it was fully integrated into the BR-459 federal highway.
-Currently, its entire route is managed by the Department of Road routes of the State of São Paulo (DER-SP).
-The direction of kilometer counting goes from north to south and passes through the geographic locations of Paraitinga and Paraibuna valleys, located at the top of the Paraíba River basin.
-After passing through the Taboão (a Cunha's neighborhood), the last kilometer (km 70) becomes km 21 of the RJ-165, and the countdown begins until the Via Rio-Santos Interstate interchange, concluding the connecting route.
+After the inauguration of the Comendador Antônio Cônti Park road (as RJ-165 is officially named), in 2017, it is completely integrated into the federal route of BR-459.
+Currently, its entire path is managed by the Department of State Roads (in Portuguese: "Departamento de Estradas de Rodagem" - DER) of São Paulo.
+The highway direction, that is, the kilometer count, runs from north to south and crosses the geographical locations of Paraitinga and Paraibuna rivers, positioned in the upper Paraíba River hydrographic basin; after passing through the Cunha locality of Taboão, the last kilometer (km 70) converts into km 21 of RJ-165 and the count becomes regressive until the Rio-Santos junction, concluding the connection route.